cerner/terra-core/packages/terra-i18n/docs/AggregateTranslations.md

 This script globs the specified translation directory regex pattern(s) to locate the translation directories.
 Then, for each specified locale, the message-translation pairs from each translation json is extracted and added to the locale's message hash.
 When all messages have been extracted, the `aggregate-translations` script will create a single translation javascript file for each locale that exports the `messages` object, `areTranslationsLoaded` boolean and `locale` string.
 When a translation file is requested by terra-i18n's `I18nProvider`, this information is returned and used to provide the locale information.

-Once all of the translation files are created for the specified locales, the script will create a intl loader and translation loader that is specified to the specified locales.
+Once all of the translation files are created for the specified locales, the script will create a intl loader and translation loader that is specific to the specified locales.
 This is utilized by the by terra-i18n's `I18nLoader` to load on-demand locale information.

 ### `aggregate-translations` Options
 | Option | CLI Option | Type | Description | Default |